 Small businesses throughout Weber County have experienced severe economic hardship due to the impact of COVID-19.
 Providing economic support to those suffering from business interruptions is a necessary expenditure and permitted use of CARES Act funds under 601(d) of the Social Security Act.

 Weber County has established the Weber CARES Coronavirus Relief Fund (“Weber CARES”).
 Weber CARES will provide economic relief in the form of grants to small businesses that can demonstrate a negative impact due to the COVID-19 public health emergency.
+These grants are intended to provide economic support to small businesses and their owners and are not intended to reimburse businesses for specific expenditures.

 The purpose of this policy is to outline the process for receiving and objectively evaluating grant applications to ensure that any assistance provided under Weber CARES are necessary expenditures and satisfy the requirements of the CARES Act and any other applicable law.